dfelinto/blender-manual/manual/interface/controls/nodes/arranging.rst

 .. _bpy.types.ToolSettings.use_snap_node:

+The snapping options can be found on the rightmost side of the node editor's header.

 Snap
-   Toggle snapping mode for moving nodes around.
+   Toggle snapping on or off.

 Snap Node Element
-   This selector provide the following node elements for snap:
+   What to snap the selected nodes to:

-   :Grid: Snap to grid background.
+   :Grid: Snap to the grid in the background.
-   :Node X: Snap to left/right node border.
+   :Node X: Snap to the X coordinate of another node's vertical border.
-   :Node Y: Snap to top/bottom node border.
+   :Node Y: Snap to the Y coordinate of another node's horizontal border.
-   :Node X/Y: Snap to any node border.
+   :Node X/Y: Combination of the above.

 Snap Target
-   Which part to snap onto the target.
+   Which part of the selected nodes to snap:

    :Closest: Snap closest point onto target.
-   :Center: Snap center onto target.
+   :Center: Snap center of selected nodes onto target.
-   :Median: Snap median onto target.
+   :Median: Snap median of selected nodes onto target.
-   :Active: Snap active onto target.
+   :Active: Snap active node onto target.

 .. _editors-nodes-usage-auto-offset: